DefinitelyNotJR/MatrixTestTask/README.md

 # Just another test task

-A program that rotates given (or random) matrix and saves it to CSV file.
+A program that rotates a given (or random) matrix and saves it to CSV file.